 📊 How verdicts combine

-A statement's status (CAN / CAN NOT / DISPUTED) is decided by the cumulative tally of every juror verdict ever recorded for it — not the most recent check alone.
+A statement's status is decided by the cumulative tally of every juror verdict ever recorded for it — not the most recent check alone.
 As more checks accumulate over weeks, the tally smooths out noise from any single panel.

 The rules, in order: